 You can extend your visit to Orsay Museum with the visit of Claude Monet' world famous Giverny Gardens near Paris, of the Marmottan Museum in Paris and its rich impressionist collections and of the village of Auvers sur Oise near Paris, where Vincent Van Gogh lived and died (see guided tour).

-Built in 1900, the Gare d'Orsay was one of Paris main stations with trains to Bordeaux, the city of wine (guided tours to Bordeaux).
+Built in 1900, the Gare d'Orsay was one of Paris main stations with trains to Bordeaux, the city of wine (Bordeaux Paris wine tours).
 Gare d'Orsay has been beautifully renovated from 1977 to 1986 to become the Orsay Museum.

 The Impressionists painted people in the open air.
 They rejected the tradition of painting historical and mythological subjects.
 They painted with light colors.